 At dinner one day a neighbor showed me this Craigslist listing for a diesel Mazda truck.
 (He wanted it, but his wife put the kibosh on that.)
 I basically yawned, stating that I didn't really want to get into an orphan diesel model, of a truck and engine I knew nothing about.
 He then pointed out that this was a Mercedes diesel engine, one I was very familiar with, and that the truck was a 4×4 with a manual transmission.
 A 'Mazcedes'?

 All of a sudden this thing got very interesting, as a potential replacement for the Chevy.
 Diesel engines can sit for years and start right up, which is perfect for a woods truck.
 The smaller truck won't hold/carry as much, but for on-property use you just make a few more short trips, and the smaller body might be more maneuverable in the woods.
 I thought about it, but procrastinated a bit too long and when I finally went to call on it the listing was gone.
 Oh well.

 Later, though, I found a browser window left open to the listing on my desktop computer, and the phone number was still there.
 I called.
-Yes, it was still available, so I made arrangements to go see it.
+Yes, it was still available, and I had some excess funds left over from the totalling of the Dodge diesel, so I made arrangements to go see it.

 1987 Mazda B2600 LX Extra Cab 4x4 with a 3.0L 5 cylinder (OM617) 1983 Mercedes 300SD turbo diesel engine coupled with the Mazda 5 speed manual tranny.
 Great fuel economy between 25–30 mpg.
 Here's a few things done on it in the past 15k miles that I've owned it:Sale pictures: